epfl-dcsl/fold/report/report.typ

 #quote(attribution: [Rob Pike@pike-rant])[Systems Software Research is Irrelevant]

-An interesting observation we can make on the inner working of Linux is that all processes, up to init itself, are launched by the system's dynamic loader@os-narrow-waist.
-This could be taken advantage of as changing the dynamic loader would allow to execute user-defined code at the start of all processes.
+An interesting observation we can make on the design of Linux is that all processes, up to init itself, are launched by the system's dynamic loader@os-narrow-waist.
+This could be taken advantage of as changing the dynamic loader would allow executing user-defined code at the start of all processes.
 Furthermore, an ELF binary can specify the path of its loader, allowing it to pick an appropriate loader.

-However, existing loaders like GNU's or MUSL's are very complex pieces of codes, intertwined with their respective standard library, making them hard to tweak.
+However, existing loaders like GNU's or Musl's are very complex pieces of codes, intertwined with their respective standard library, making them hard to tweak.
 For example, when launching a process with GNU's loader, it first starts by linking itself with `libc`, and vice-versa as they both depend on each other, before finally linking the actual executable.

-= System V and ELF recap
+= ELF

+Before diving into Fold's inner working, let's first take a quick look at what an executable file looks like.
+ELF (executable and linkable format)@elf is the format used for all executable files in a Linux environments.
+It is divided into four main parts: ELF header, program header table (PHT), content and section header table (SHT).
+The content itself is composed of segments and section, each having some extra metadata in, respectively, the program header table and the section header table.
+It is important to note that segments and sections are two different "views" of the same content; a segment can overlap with a section and vice versa, but a segment cannot overlap with other segments.
+Segment carry information on the mapping of the ELF content in the virtual space and its protection, where section carry information on what the content is and how to interpret it (code, string table, `plt`...).

+== ELF header

+The ELF header contains a few entries characterizing the file, starting with 16 magic bytes to identify the file as an ELF, position of the headers in the file, their size, the ABI used, etc. Interestingly, the version number has stayed at 1 for 50 years, although many variations have been designed and used (while staying compatible with older loaders).

+== Segments<elf-segment>

+The segments of the file contain data about how it should be executed, like the code, text and data segments, as well as the path of the interpreter (dynamic loader) to use.
+The most interesting segments in that project are those of the `LOAD` type, meaning that they need to be copied in to the process' address space.
+Their entry in the PHT also indicates the protection flags that need to be put on that segment (`R` for `.text`, `RE` for code, etc.) and the size of the segment in memory, which may differ from the size in the file if the segments ends with a sequence of zeros --- in which case the dynamic loader needs to initialize the extra memory.

+== Sections<elf-section>

+The sections describe how the file should be linked.
+Each entry in the table contains, among other things, a type, a name (or rather an index into a string table, see below), and a linked section.

+The most important sections are the relocation sections (`.rela.*`), symbol tables and string tables:
+- String tables (ST) contain all the string used in the file, for example for symbol names.
+The strings are null-terminated in the file.
+When a section references a string, it will contain the position of the string relative to the start of the string ST table section.
+The ST to index can be easily identified as it is the one linked in the SHT.
+- Symbol tables store the location of all symbols of the file.
+Symbols are used to identify functions, variable, and so on, when linking with dynamic librairies.
+- Relocations tells the linker how to rewrite the executable's code such that it can interact with dynamically loaded librairies.
+More detail on this in @sysv-reloc.

 = Fold Design

 The idea behind Fold's design is similar to assembly lines: an object called the "manifold" is ran through several successive "modules", each of them modifying the manifold.
-Modules do not communicate between them, except though the manifold itself.
+Modules can communicate between them though the manifold.

+== Manifold

 The manifold structure shown in #ref(<manifold-src>) contains arrays of ELF objects, sections and segments, as well as a `ShareMap`.
 The latter is a structure able to store any datatype and is used to implement inter-module communication: a module can insert data into the map that can then be fetched and used by the following modules.